-To gain a sense of the potential impact such discrepancies could have on the analysis of financial statements, a sampling of industry groups was chosen from the Compustat database.
-The sample began with all companies reporting positive values for depreciation, raw materials inventory, work-in-process inventory, and finished goods inventory using Compustat data through July 30, 2010.
-From this sample, two industries, Pharmaceutical Preparation Manufacturing (NAICS Code 325412) and Semiconductor and Related Device Manufacturing (NAICS Code 325412) and Semiconductor and Related Device Manufacturing (NAICS Code 324413), were selected because they had the largest number of companies (71 and 80, respectively) represented.
+To gain a sense of the potential impact such discrepancies in reporting could have on the analysis of financial statements, a sample of industry groups worthy of examination was chosen from the Compustat database.
+The initial sample began with finding all companies reporting positive values for depreciation expense, raw materials inventory, work-in-process inventory, and finished goods inventory, based on the Compustat July 30, 2010 update.
+From this sample, two industries, Pharmaceutical Preparation Manufacturing (NAICS Code 325412) and Semiconductor and Related Device Manufacturing (NAICS Code 334413), were selected because they had the largest number of companies (71 and 80, respectively) represented.
 Summary statistics on selected financial statement data for these two industries are found in Table 1 (Appendix).
 Industry means and medians are both reported.
 The means are based on winsorized data to minimize the impact of outliers, particular the influence of some of the extremely large companies in the samples such as Johnson & Johnson and Intel (Frecka & Hopwood, 1983; Nenide, Pricer & Camp, n.d.).